stupid-cooh/Metal-Multiaxial-Fatigue-Life-Prediction-Using-Deep-Learning/README.md

 # Metal-Multiaxial-Fatigue-Life-Prediction-Using-Deep-Learning
 This repository contains code for predicting multiaxial fatigue life of metals using deep learning models (CNN, LSTM, and GRU) combined with fully connected layers.
 It processes a dataset published on Materials Cloud, utilizing high-quality data to train and evaluate the models effectively.
-The main function of the code is to predict fatigue life by combining time-series loading paths and material mechanical properties.
+The main function of the code is to predict fatigue life by combining time-series loading paths and material mechanical properties.This code corresponds to the technical validation of a paper we are currently submitting: Chen, S., Bai, Y., Zhou, X. & Yang, A. A Deep Learning Dataset for Metal Multiaxial Fatigue Life Prediction.
+Scientific Data.
+(Submitting)
 # Dataset
 The dataset "A deep learning dataset for metal multiaxial fatigue life prediction" used in this project is publicly available on Materials Cloud (https://doi.org/10.24435/materialscloud:wt-9822.) and includes detailed information on various metallic materials and their corresponding loading paths.
 The dataset comprises two folders containing stress-controlled and strain-controlled CSV files, respectively, as well as a summary CSV file and an Excel file with specific information about the materials.
 # Models